foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 When in 2017 the hosting by [about:source](https://www.aboutsource.net/) [ended](/2017/04/17/foodsoft-hosting-wird-eingestellt) after [ten years](/2007/06/22/foodsoft-portal-startet/),
 members of food cooperatives of three countries [came together](/2017/07/14/open-community-driven-foodsoft-platform/) to form a global hosting platform.
+Since January 2024 the tech collectiv [rokoli](https://roko.li) has been operating the platform.

 # Foodsoft